 Cycling requires a bike and possibly additional gear, like a helmet or padded shorts.
 Outdoor cycling also depends on weather conditions and road safety.
 Additionally, cycling doesn’t engage the upper body as much as some other cardio options.

-3. Swimming: Full-Body Workout
+3. Swimming: Full-Body Cardiovascular Exercise

 Benefits of Swimming